Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations: Introduction

 \section{Introduction}

 Applications involving commonsense reasoning and biomedical knowledge, where inconsistencies and incomplete information are commonplace, remain challenging frontiers for AI systems.
 While LLMs encode vast parametric knowledge \citep{petroni2019language}, they also suffer from inconsistency and incompleteness \citep{cheng2025empowering}, limiting their use as knowledge bases for such applications.
-Efforts to connect logical reasoning with LLMs relying on prompting strategies and external symbolic solvers \citep{wei2022chain,cheng2025empowering} show potential but exhibit significant shortcomings as well \cite{hoppe2025investigating}, lacking formal frameworks for managing LLM knowledge inconsistency and incompleteness. \textit{Paraconsistent logics} \citep{sep-logic-paraconsistent} are multi-valued non-classical logics that handle inconsistent information without logical explosion, where contradictions would make everything provable. \textit{Belnap computers} \citep{belnap1977how,belnap1977useful} are theoretical constructions described by Nuel Belnap to model contexts in which machines are responsible for reasoning in the face of incomplete or inconsistent information.
-This raises a natural question: can paraconsistent logic and Belnap computers provide a more natural framework for using LLMs as knowledge bases, despite their inconsistency and incompleteness?
+Efforts to connect logical reasoning with LLMs relying on prompting strategies and external symbolic solvers \citep{wei2022chain,cheng2025empowering} show potential but exhibit significant shortcomings as well \citep{hoppe2025investigating}, lacking formal frameworks for managing LLM knowledge inconsistency and incompleteness.

+\textit{Paraconsistent logics} \citep{sep-logic-paraconsistent} are multi-valued non-classical logics that handle inconsistent information without logical explosion, where contradictions would make everything provable. \textit{Belnap computers} \citep{belnap1977how,belnap1977useful} are theoretical constructions described by Nuel Belnap to model contexts in which machines are responsible for reasoning in the face of incomplete or inconsistent information.

-We propose a Belnap computer using an \textit{LLM judge} as an external knowledge source.
+We propose a Belnap computer using an \textit{LLM judge} as an external knowledge source (Figure \ref{fig:bcllmint}).
 LLM judges scale factuality evaluation of LLM output for short- or long-form question answering tasks, returning truth valuations for statements in the LLM's output \citep{li2024llms}.
 In our approach, an LLM judge responds to a query for the valuation of an atomic formula in the context of a paraconsistent reasoner with a \textit{generalized truth value} \citep{sep-truth-values,shramko2011truth}.
-Generalized truth values allow the LLM judge to provide information to the reasoner not only about the degree of truth of an atomic formula given an LLM's parametric knowledge, but also with respect to the degree of knowledge the LLM has about the formula.
+Generalized truth values allow the LLM judge to provide information to the reasoner not only about the degree of truth of an atomic formula given the LLM's parametric knowledge, but also with respect to the degree of knowledge the LLM has about the formula.